nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 ---

- *Photographs and quotes are courtesy of The Photovoice Project, a research project from the Harlem Health Advocacy Partners.*
+ *Photographs and quotes in this piece are courtesy of The Photovoice Project, a research project from the Harlem Health Advocacy Partners.*

-*Special thanks to:* Giselle Guerrero (El Barrio Bikes), Philippa Godoy (We Out and El Barrio Bikes), Tara Mardigan, (El Barrio Bikes and Harlem Community Walking), and Carey King (Uptown Grand Central and El Barrio Bikes) *for reviewing and providing feedback on this data story.*
+*Special thanks to: Giselle Guerrero (El Barrio Bikes), Philippa Godoy (We Out and El Barrio Bikes), Tara Mardigan, (El Barrio Bikes and Harlem Community Walking), and Carey King (Uptown Grand Central and El Barrio Bikes) for reviewing and providing feedback on this data story.*